British rule in Burma: Administration

-The British controlled their new province through direct rule, making many changes to the previous governmental structure.
+The British controlled their new province through direct rule in the Burmese heartland, making many changes to the previous governmental structure.
+For example, Burmans lived under a British-style legal code and were governed by a British-style civil service.
+Areas outside the central plains were governed indirectly through their traditional structures.
+In this way, ethnic differences between the majority Burmans of the central plain and the ethnic minorities in the hills were exacerbated.
+This was part of the British colonial practice of "divide and rule".
 The monarchy was abolished, King Thibaw sent into exile, and religion and state separated.
 This was particularly harmful, because the Buddhist monks, collectively known as the Sangha, were strongly dependent on the sponsorship of the monarchy.
 At the same time, the monarchy was given legitimacy by the Sangha, and monks as representatives of Buddhism gave the public the opportunity to understand national politics to a greater degree.

-The British also implemented a secular education system.
-The colonial Government of India, which was given control of the new colony, founded secular schools, teaching in both English and Burmese, while also encouraging Christian missionaries to visit and found schools.
+The British Raj also implemented a secular education system.
+The colonial Government of British India, which was given control of the new colony, founded secular schools, teaching in both English and Burmese, while also encouraging Christian missionaries to visit and found schools.
 In both of these types of schools, Buddhism and traditional Burmese culture was frowned upon.

+The Christian missionaries had success in converting some of the minority ethnic groups to Christianity, particularly the Chin, Kachin, Karen and Karenni.
+Furthermore, missionaries built hospitals and schools which, in the minority ethnic areas, spurred the development of writing systems for their languages, which allowed for the promotion of social progress, education and culture.

+The British abolished chattel slavery in Burma.
+This was however a gradual process.
+In the report of slavery in Burma and India to the Temporary Slavery Commission in the 1920s, the British India Office stated that the slaves in Assam Bawi in Lushai Hills were now secured the right to buy their freedom; that chattel slavery still existed in parts of Assam with weak British control; that the British negotiated with Hukawng Valley in Upper Burma to end slavery there, where the British provided loans for slaves to buy their freedom; that all slave trade had been banned, and that slavery in Upper Burma was expected to be effectively phased out by 1926.

 Administrative divisions

-The province of Burma, after 1885 was administered as follows:
+The province of Burma after 1885 was administered as follows: